Psuedomonas/Dentrix-Dexis-Backup-Script/README.md

 ### Development
 Now a parallel backup version and a procedural backup verion.
-Both have logging on for now, to look for
+Both have logging on for now to examine time efficency of parallel.

 ### Future Updates